Owen771/Horizon/DEV_LOG.md

 Route groups are useful for:
 - Organizing routes into groups e.g. by site section, intent, or team.
 - Enabling nested layouts in the same route segment level (all route in same group can share the layout)

+## Root (route to 4 pages)
+Global sidebar / mobile nav bar
+1. Home Page
+  - header + TotalBalance
+  - right side bar, showing user info and its cards

+2. my banks
+3. trnx history
+4. transfer funds

+## Auth

+- AuthForm for both sign-in and sign-up
+  - used shadcn ui form
+  - the page of sign-in and sign-up usually is server side [sign in page](app/(auth)/sign-in/page.tsx), but the form inside them is client side [authform](components/AuthForm.tsx)
+  - form always have to be used `'use client'`, becoz of the keyboard and mouse event, such as onSubmit, key press etc

 ## Reference